Dojones98/FiniteStateAutomata/README.md

 # CSCE 355 Final Project Spring 2020
-Daniel Jones
+## Name: Daniel Jones
+## Class: CSCE 355 SP2020
+## Professor: Duncan Buell

-The three subfolders in this directory contain the completed code for the CSCE 355 Final Project.
+The three sub-folders in this directory contain the completed code for the CSCE 355 Final Project.

+##### _This file is best viewed in a markdown reader to enhance readability._

-I completed 3 of the 2 mandatory options for this.
+## I completed 3 of the 2 mandatory options for this.
 They are detailed below:
+    1. Simulate
+    2. Text Search
+    3. Minimize

 # Folder 1: simulate
   This folder contains the python3 source file, a sample input DFA, and a sample input strings file.
-### Note: ALL program outputs are to standard output

 ## Simulate Contents:

     1. simulate.py